gnir-work/react-window-dynamic-list/README.md

 ## How is this different from `react-window`?

-This library comes to partly solve the case of rendering dynamically sized items with [react-window](https://github.com/bvaughn/react-window).
-For more information about the issue please read [this thread](https://github.com/bvaughn/react-window/issues/6).
+This library comes to partly solve the case of rendering dynamically sized items with [react-window](https://github.com/bvaughn/react-window), for more information about the issue please read [this thread](https://github.com/bvaughn/react-window/issues/6).
 Before you overjoy please read the [limitations](#warning-requirements-and-limitations-warning) of this approach down bellow :sleepy:

 ## Demo